 Children grow in confidence and self-awareness as they develop the ability to work productively on their own and as members of a group.
 Classroom routines, activities, and expectations are designed to help children grow in their understanding of, and appreciation for, the diverse backgrounds, interests, and talents of others.
 Our goal is to have the children in Kindergarten feel confident within the community of St. Luke’s School and to have them build a classroom community in which they can learn from and with each other.

 Children foster their sense of awe, wonder, and understanding of ritual by celebrating a wide variety of seasonal holidays.
 Each student develops the sense of him or herself as an individual with a capacity to give and share, and to develop a concern for all living things.

 In Junior Chapel children experience an age-appropriate model of worship based on the Episcopal liturgy, adapted to the changing needs and traditions of an interdenominational student body and faculty.
 By linking Episcopal ritual to a broad religious context, the aim is to affirm and nurture all students in their spiritual life, and to strengthen their connection to their own religious tradition.
 At Junior Chapel children sing, pray, talk, and receive birthday blessings.

 All the Lower School classes, Junior Kindergarten through Grade 4, attend a morning meeting on Fridays, called Mentions.
 Children share news, celebrate talents and interests, and learn about community and current events at a developmentally appropriate level.

-Children have recess in our outdoor play area.
-They use equipment such as trikes and balls; enjoy the slides, ladders, and platforms of the play structure; and engage in both structured and unstructured free play to develop large motor muscles.
+Children have recess in our newly renovated playground.
+They enjoy our new climbing structures, play mounds, and play equipment, as well as balls and blocks; they participate in both structured and unstructured free play to develop large motor muscles.